top of page

 Figure 2.
 Simplified body-to-brain interoceptive pathway.

-Physiologic signals from internal organs travel through vagal and spinal sensory pathways to brainstem integration centers such as the nucleus of the solitary tract and parabrachial nucleus.
-These signals are relayed through thalamic pathways to cortical regions, including the insula and anterior cingulate cortex, where they are monitored and may enter conscious awareness.
+Signals from internal organs travel through the vagus nerve and spinal pathways to the brainstem, including areas such as the nucleus of the solitary tract and the parabrachial nucleus.
+These signals are then sent through the thalamus to higher brain regions, including the insula and anterior cingulate cortex, where they are monitored and may enter awareness.

 Looking Ahead

-In the next article, we will examine how changes in inhibitory stability can activate multiple regulatory systems, generating physiologic signals throughout the body.
+In the next article, we will explain how reduced inhibitory stability during benzodiazepine withdrawal can activate multiple body systems, generating signals throughout the body.

 Selected Scientific References